DETAILS OF THE COFFELT DATABASE

 - 1 record is the assumed identity for a person who enlisted (and was killed in action) under another person's name - he is on the Wall twice, under both false and actual names; and

 - 1 record is for a person who is classed as a collaborator.

-The CDB contains the circumstances of loss (termed an "event") for 43,534 men and women.
-We have UTM coordinates for 34,613 of them and narrative locations for most of the rest.
-The remainder contain the words "SPECIFIC LOCATION UNKNOWN", meaning we know what happened but not where it occurred.
+The CDB contains the circumstances of loss (termed an "event") for 45,066 men and women.
+We have UTM grid coordinates for 36,296 of them and narrative locations for most of the rest.
+Some "events" contain the words "SPECIFIC LOCATION UNKNOWN", meaning we know what happened but not where it occurred.
 Ideally an "Event" label will state both what happened and exactly where it happened, but it is possible that one element or the other might be missing: